“Normandy stands as history’s greatest classroom, where young minds are shaped by the enduring lessons of sacrifice, courage, and hope.”

-Anchored in the enduring values of Duty, Honor, and Country, Connecting Generations™ and the Class of ’44™ serves as both a historical compass and a moral framework for student learning.
+Anchored in the enduring values of Duty, Honor, and Country, Connecting Generations™ serves as both a historical compass and a moral framework for student learning.
 Through the personal narratives and consequential choices of World War II, students examine the ethical demands of leadership, service, and sacrifice.
 In doing so, the program cultivates intellect and empathy alike—encouraging moral courage, responsible citizenship, and a lasting understanding of what it means to serve a purpose greater than oneself.

 Inspiring the Future.